yayitsd4n/Discord-Content-Toggle/README.md

 ### Discord.com
-If you want to hide content on the Discord Web app, this script is available as a browser extenstion on:
+If you want to hide content on the Discord web app, this script is available as a browser extenstion on:
 * [Chrome](https://chrome.google.com/webstore/detail/discord-content-toggle/nkhklilhgiobpmblfbcoffdmflpfokdn)
 * [Firefox](https://addons.mozilla.org/en-US/firefox/addon/discord-content-toggle/)